-1 Credits include the Communications course CS 301.
+1 The 4 credits of the Communications course CS 301 are counted under Computer Science.

-2 The total of the science and free elective credits should be 25 credits.
+2 The total of the science and free elective credits (Items 3 and 6) should be 21 credits.

 3 Pre-requisites for Mathematics and Science courses appear in the University Bulletin entries for the Mathematics and Science programs.